Pravda is independent

 Adrian is rather taken back.
 There he was, at a meeting to extort (in a metaphoric sense) a favour from the network chap, and suddenly he finds that it is he who is being extorted.

-‘Why on earth should we do that?”, he almost shouts.
+‘Why on earth should we do that and risk alienating so many of our customers?”, he almost shouts.

 “Well Adrian, considering how much prime time air we give you, especially the first in and the last out in ad breaks, I should think it is incumbent on your business not to deny us this favour.”